tatieliseeva/v-master/_pages/about.md

 permalink: /aboutandcontact/
 ---

-This site is made as my oun "tool wiki" for quick sintax and methods search.
+This site is not a blog, this is my own "tool wiki" for quick sintax and methods search.
 Page "Projects" has collection of solid projects, page "Discoveries" is about random pieces of code and/or information.

 Take it if you like it!